sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 ### Design Goals

-Some of pywb hopes to achieve.
+Some of the things pywb aspires to achieve.

 * **Support simplest use case:** replay archive content given archive files (.warc/.arc) and indexs (.cdx) in a directory